cheneyuwu/rlfd/Docs/WorkRecord/Meeting190513.md

     - Just require demonstration of the desired Q value of transition pairs drawn from the replay buffer (based on some condition such as uncertainty from the bootstrapped ensemble of critic.)

 ## Meeting Minutes
-- Try using Gaussian Process for demonstration -> may only work for low dimensions
+- Chernoff bnd width
-- Sparse Gaussian process
+- Chebyshev inequality
-- Try to do regression with fewer points.
+- Markov decision process